ISibboI/evalexpr/README.md

 ### Operators

 This crate offers a set of binary and unary operators for building expressions.
-Operators have a precedence to determine their order of evaluation.
+Operators have a precedence to determine their order of evaluation, where operators of higher precedence are evaluated first.
 The precedence should resemble that of most common programming languages, especially Rust.
-The precedence of variables and values is 200, and the precedence of function literals is 190.
+Variables and values have a precedence of 200, and function literals have 190.

 Supported binary operators: